The importance Anthroposophists attach to human beings

-We will evolve ultimately to become God the Father. "[W]e shall have gradually achieved the transformation of our own being into what is called in Christianity ‘the Father.’” — Rudolf Steiner, THE LORD’S PRAYER (Rudolf Steiner Press, 2007), p.
+We will evolve higher and higher, rising through the ranks of divinity until ultimately we become God the Father. "[W]e shall have gradually achieved the transformation of our own being into what is called in Christianity ‘the Father.’” — Rudolf Steiner, THE LORD’S PRAYER (Rudolf Steiner Press, 2007), p.
 17.

 as usual, essentially affirming Steiner.

 The praise Anthroposophists direct at humanity would be

 more impressive if they were speaking and writing

 of another species.
 But of course what they are actually doing

 they continue humanity's long tradition of asserting claims